Print

 See related documents

-Resolution 2253 (2019) Provisional version
+Resolution 2253 (2019)

 Sharia, the Cairo Declaration and the European Convention on Human Rights

-Assembly recalls, inter alia,
+1. The Parliamentary Assembly recalls, inter alia, its Resolution 1846 (2011) and

-its Resolution 1846 (2011) and its Recommendation 1987
+its Recommendation 1987

-as well as its Resolution
+on religion, as well as its Resolution

-2076 (2015) on freedom of religion and living together in a democratic
+2076 (2015) on freedom of religion and living together

-society and its Recommendation
+in a democratic society and its Recommendation 1962 (2011) on the religious

-On those occasions, the Assembly examined the co-existence of different
+examined the co-existence of different religions in a democratic

-religions in a democratic society.
-It recalls that pluralism, tolerance
+society.
+It recalls that pluralism, tolerance and a spirit of openness

-and a spirit of openness are the cornerstones of cultural and religious
+are the cornerstones of cultural and religious diversity.

-2. The Assembly reiterates from the outset the obligation on
+2. The Assembly reiterates, from the outset, the obligation on

 member States to protect the right to freedom of thought, conscience